ridvan-kahraman/ridvan-kahraman/README.md

 ## 🎯 About

-I come from a strong background in electronics and engineering education, with over 10 years of experience teaching and mentoring in technical fields.
-In the past few years, I’ve transitioned into software and data analytics, applying tools like Python, SQL, and Tableau to solve engineering problems more intelligently.
+I come from a strong background in electronics and engineering education, with over a decade of teaching and mentoring experience.
+In recent years, I’ve transitioned into software and data, using tools like Codesys, Structured Text, Python, SQL, and Tableau to approach engineering problems with both logic and clarity.
 <br><br>
-Currently, I design PLC-based control systems for firefighting vehicles, focusing on real-time automation and SIL2-compliant safety protocols.
-My work bridges hands-on engineering, industrial automation, and smart software solutions for mission-critical environments.
+Today, I design PLC-based automation systems for firefighting vehicles — where code, control, and safety must work in sync and fail safely.
+My work lives at the intersection of hands-on engineering and smart, mission-critical software.
+And somewhere in between, I write about what connects systems and souls.
 <br><br><br>

 ## 🛠️ Tools & Technologies